corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 Most of the time when fighting the compiler it is actually exposing a design flaw.
 Similarly, if your code gets overly verbose or looks ugly, there's probably a better way.
-Learn to do it the Rust way.
+Declare defeat and learn to do it the Rust way.

 If you come from a dynamic language like Python, you'll find that Rust is more verbose in general.
-Most of it comes from type annotations.
+Most of it just comes from type annotations, though.
 Some people might dismiss Rust as being "unelegant" or "ugly", but the verbosity actually serves a good purpose and is immensely helpful for building large-scale applications:

 - First off, you will read the code more often than you write it,